Today, we’re reviewing the Concept2 Model E rowing machine. Officially, it’s been renamed the “RowErg with Tall Legs”.

 This is why Concept2 is the chosen brand of rowers by Crossfit gyms and the Crossfit Games.

-To adjust the “feel”, all you have to do is select the desired ‘damper level’ located on the flywheel.
+Simply, select the desired ‘damper level’ located on the flywheel.

 Think of settings 6-10 as rowing with passengers and settings 1-5 as rowing alone.
 Concept2 recommends a setting between 3-5 for a great cardiovascular workout.